 - Third, when a dispute is opened, we automatically send an update to the processor (which is passed on to the bank or credit card company) explaining the nature of the charge.

-- Fourth, when a dispute is opened, we send an email to the student asking them to contact the payer (who can call the bank or credit card company and close the dispute).
+- Fourth, when a dispute is opened, we send an email to the student asking them to contact the payer (who can call the bank or credit card company and close/drop the dispute).
+If that happens, the applicant should forward the official letter of withdrawal to you.

 - In addition, if the charge does end up being automatically refunded, we'll send an email both to the student and to you at that time.
 Unfortunately, there is no way to prevent payment disputes altogether.